linuxras/appinventor-sources/appinventor/docs/markdown/reference/components/social.md

 {:id="EmailPicker.Hint" .text} *Hint*
 : `EmailPicker` hint for the user.

+{:id="EmailPicker.SelectAllOnFocus" .boolean} *SelectAllOnFocus*
+: Set the EmailPicker so that when it takes focus, all the text is selected.

 {:id="EmailPicker.Text" .text} *Text*
 : The text in the `EmailPicker`, which can be set by the programmer in the Designer or Blocks Editor,